crazcalm/oral-english/activities/README.md

 ## Chain Story

 Oral or written: Teacher begins a story either on paper or orally.
 Students are in groups and one-by-one must continue the story.
 If you do a written version, good idea to have multiple stories going around at once so that students are kept busy.
 If you do a written story, can tell the groups to choose the best one and read it to the class.

+## Find Someone Who

+Have a handout with a list of "Find someone who" statements (Find someone who drank milk with their breakfast this morning).
+Have students mill around asking their peer's names.
+Each peer's name can only be written down once.
+Review by randomly calling on students or ask a student to "be the teacher".

+## Fizz Buzz

+One person starts counting and it moves around the group.
+Everytime it gets to a multiple of 5 (eg 35) that player must say 'fizz' instead of the number, then it carries on.
+Everytime it gets to a number with 7 in it (eg 17, 27, 72) that player must say 'buzz' instead of the number.
+If any number falls into both categories then the player must say 'fizzbuzz'.

+Heres an example:

+- Player 1: 1
+- Player 2: 2
+- Player 3: 3
+- Player 4: 4
+- Player 1: Fizz
+- Player 2: 6
+- Player 3: Buzz
+- Player 4: 8
+- Player 1: 9
+- Player 2: Fizz etc..